Cost of Over and Under StockingScott Williams

-In a manufacturing or retail environment, having too much inventory of products your customers don’t want and/or too little inventory on hand of what products your customers do want will cost you money and, consequently, profit.
+In a manufacturing or retail environment, inventory levels are critical.
+Having too much inventory of products your customers don’t want and/or too little inventory on hand of what products your customers do want will cost you money and, consequently, profit.
 Many service businesses also have inventory even if it is items like stationary incidental to their main operation.
 This article shows you why under and over stocking costs and how to reduce the damage.

 Table of Contents

 The Understocked Problem

 If you’re a manufacturer and you run out of a stock item it’s quite likely the lines that you run out of are your best selling ones.
 Because they are your best selling lines, they move most rapidly and you have trouble keeping up the supply through your production system or your wholesaler.

 Try this simple exercise to see the cost of stock shortages: